 Led by The Utley Foundation, the campaign’s website provides information about a wide range of musical activities – including listening to music, creating playlists, making music and music therapy.

-Grace, who also works for the NHS as a music therapist, collaborates with the music, dementia health and social care communities to try and make sure that everyone living with dementia has access to music.
+Programme Director Grace Meadows, who also works for the NHS as a music therapist, collaborates with the music, dementia health and social care communities to try and make sure that everyone living with dementia has access to music.

-Grace said: “Music can be a lifeline for people living with dementia.
+She told Classic FM: “Music can be a lifeline for people living with dementia.
 It facilitates shared, quality musical moments with friends, family and carers.
 Music for people living with dementia isn’t a nicety, it’s a necessity.

 “We’re social creatures and music helps create communities, offering inclusive, meaningful social experiences.